prahladchaudhary502/CampusConnect/README.md

 ***

-# Campus Fonnect
+# CampusConnect

-**Campus Fonnect** is a full-stack MERN web application built to connect campus communities via blogs, notices, and threaded comments.
+**Campus Connect** is a full-stack MERN web application built to connect campus communities via blogs, notices, and threaded comments.
 It features user roles (student, faculty, admin, moderator, alumni), approval workflows for posts, and a real-time interactive comment system with both authenticated and guest support.

 ***